Arizona HOA Disclosure Requirements: A Guide for Sellers and Agents

 The association must provide:

 - •CC&Rs, bylaws, and rules and regulations.
-The complete set of governing documents.
+The full set of governing documents.

 - •A current financial statement.
-Covering the association's current financial position.
+Covering where the association stands financially right now.

 - •A statement of the current assessments.
-Regular assessments and any amounts owed by the seller.
+Regular assessments and any amounts the seller owes.

 - •Information about pending lawsuits.
-Any litigation the association is party to.
+Any litigation the association is involved in.

 - •A description of insurance coverage.
-The association's master insurance policy details.
+Details on the association's master insurance policy.

 - •A statement of any fees or charges required at transfer (transfer fees, capital contributions, etc.).

 - •Upcoming special assessments.
-Any assessments that have been approved but not yet levied.
+Any assessments approved but not yet levied.

 Timeline